Kimberly Helmus, P.T.

 Carrie Kern, D.O., a family medicine physician at Mayo Clinic Health System, shares her personal experience: “I was having severe knee pain that was really limiting the length of my runs.
 At first, it was just being unable to complete half marathon, then difficult to do five to six mile, then down to two to three miles.
 I also tried to start skate skiing, but my knees hurt too much.
 It hadn’t even crossed my mind that the problem was weakness in my hips.
 Kimberly (Helmus) did a running evaluation and instructed me in gait training and hip strengthening exercises.
 Now I am able to run several miles comfortably and feel great when skiing.”

-Kimberly Helmus is a doctor of physical therapy at Mayo Clinic Health System in Red Wing.
+Kimberly Helmus is a physical therapist in Red Wing, Minnesota.